jarvisteach/appJar/docs/mkdocs/docs/pythonGuiOptions.md

     Sets whether the GUI can be resized or not.

 * `setLocation(x, y)`
+    Sets the position of the GUI.

+* `setPadding(x, y)`
-    Sets the position of the GUI
+    Sets the size of the border inside the GUI - defaults to 2.

 * `hideTitleBar()`
 * `showTitleBar()`